ANALYSIS-Putin's Ukraine assault confounds Biden strategy, puts leadership to the test | Politics

 A key result has been to re-energize a Western military alliance that had fallen into disrepair under Biden’s predecessor, Donald Trump, who had questioned the value of NATO.
 A senior European diplomat described Biden's consultations with allies as “exemplary,” a contrast to how many partners viewed last year’s chaotic U.S. withdrawal from Afghanistan.

-Some analysts questioned, however, whether deploying a few thousand additional U.S. troops to Germany, Poland and Romania was sufficient and suggested Biden could have done more to maintain a credible military option.
-"One of the shortcomings is the deterrence package that we've developed is kind of asymmetrical in that it's mostly economic and we're facing a military threat," said Ian Kelly, a former U.S. ambassador to the OSCE and Georgia.
+Some analysts questioned, however, whether deploying a few thousand additional U.S. troops to Germany, Poland and Romania was sufficient, and suggested Biden could have done more to maintain a credible military option.
+“One of the shortcomings is the deterrence package that we've developed is kind of asymmetrical in that it's mostly economic and we're facing a military threat,” said Ian Kelly, a former U.S. ambassador to the Organization for Security and Co-operation in Europe (OSCE) and Georgia.

 Kelly said Biden could have sought activation of the NATO Response Force and sent it into Poland and the Baltic states, with the message: "You have massed troops on your border.
 We're massing troops on our border; we'll withdraw when you withdraw."
 PRAISE FOR ALLIANCE BUILDING